-However, it was not until later in the 1980s and 1990s, with the arrival of the OSHA Asbestos Standards, OSHA Lead in Construction Industry Standard, and OSHA Occupational Noise Exposure Standard that IHs became more common within the construction industry.
+However, it was not until later in the 1980s and 1990s, with the arrival of the OSHA Asbestos Standards, OSHA Lead in Construction Industry Standard, and OSHA Occupational Noise Exposure Standard, and more recently the Silica Dust Standard, that IHs became more common within the construction industry.
 These occupational health standards propelled IHs into homes and commercial buildings to protect workers and occupants alike from asbestos fibers, lead dust, and hearing loss.
 Industrial Hygienists in private consulting roles grew rapidly.
 By the 2000s, IHs were drawn into investigations involving indoor air quality and other indoor health concerns, most notably mold and ventilation deficiencies.
+The more recent issues with wildfires have also drawn attention to the inhalation of combustion byproducts from those fires as well as additional attention to smoke contamination of homes and commercial buildings from structural as well as wild fires.